Community host of The Outer Ring and The Great Lakes Cannonball

-On my show, one may hear classic rock, hard rock, country rock, outlaw country, progressive rock, metal, alternative, indie, bluegrass, blues, soul, punk, funk, and very deep cuts of all sorts, from the dawn of rock-n-roll into the 21st century.
-My show (which is pre-recorded) airs Friday, 9 pm until midnight.
+On The Outer Ring, one may hear classic rock, hard rock, country rock, outlaw country, progressive rock, metal, alternative, indie, bluegrass, blues, soul, punk, funk, Americana, and very deep cuts of all sorts, from the dawn of rock-n-roll into the 21st century.
+The Great Lakes Cannonball features contemporary and traditional blues, plus some R&B, soul, blues rock and jazz.
+My shows (which are pre-recorded) air on Friday, 9 pm-midnight and Sunday, 8 pm to 10 pm, respectively.

 Is there a story behind your on-air name?
 In the past, I hosted two other WKUF shows– “The Butcher Shoppe” and “Anything Goes.”
 When I decided to return to the WKUF airwaves, I needed a new and different name and theme for the show.
 Knowing of my deep love for, and addiction to, science fiction, my brother and teacher Kensei recommended “The Outer Ring,” a reference to the asteroid belts beyond Mars.
 I loved the idea, and immediately adopted the persona of Your Conductor, leading a voyage aboard a Bulldog Class Cruiser, out among the ice giants, asteroids, comets and spacecraft of the far reaches of the solar system, searching for the best music under the sun.